mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Allows you to make vanilla bags drop your own items in addition to the default items.
 This method will not be called if any other GlobalItem returns false for PreOpenVanillaBag.
 Context will either be "present", "bossBag", "crate", "lockBox", "herbBag", or "goodieBag".
 For boss bags and crates, arg will be set to the type of the item being opened.

+### public virtual void DrawHands(int body, ref bool drawHands, ref bool drawArms)

+Allows you to determine whether the skin/shirt on the player's arms and hands are drawn when a body armor is worn.
+Note that if drawHands is false, the arms will not be drawn either.

 ### public virtual void DrawHair(int head, ref bool drawHair, ref bool drawAltHair)

 Allows you to determine whether the player's hair or alt (hat) hair will be drawn when a head armor is worn.